microsoft/AzureDeepStreamAccelerator/documentation/tutorial-getstarted-path.md

 You can also modify the template for an ARM device by downloading the appropriate file and using the same steps below.

-1. Visit the [template file](../ds-ai-pipeline/x86_64/deployment.default.template.json) location and download the deployment manifest file.
+1. Visit the [template file](../ds-ai-pipeline/x86_64/deployment.default.template.json) location in your local clone of the repository.
 2. Update the Controller section of the manifest template file.
 To do this, update the ```unsecureZipUrl``` value to point to the URL of the model you uploaded in the previous step.

    For this tutorial, we’ve created  a zip file you can use, but if you want to understand how the zip file is structured, visit [Zip File Structure](./how-to-configcontroller.md#zip-file-structure).